-The SPE spectrum is extracted by fitting the signal amplitude distribution with the model function measured as shown in Fig. 13 for the H8500 MaPMT and in Fig. 14 for the H12700.
+The SPE spectrum is extracted by fitting with the model function the signal amplitude distribution measured as shown in Fig. 13 for the H8500 MaPMT and in Fig. 14 for the H12700.
 The x-axis is calibrated in terms of charge measured by the MAROC3 chip.
-To approximate the performance of the first amplification cascade of the MaPMTs, the probability function was introduced in the model as a trinomial sum of three Poissonians with different average secondary multiplicities and the corresponding three relative probabilities for every photo- ${433}$ electron to generate secondary electrons (see Ref.
-[21] for more ${434}$ details).
-In each fit, the parameter μ corresponds to the average ${435}$ number of photoelectrons generated at the photocathode by ${496}$ each laser pulse, $\nu{average}$ is the average number of secondary ${437}$ electrons generated at the first dynode, and scale is the average anode charge collected from one photoelectron.
+To approximate the performance of the first amplification cascade of the MaPMTs, the probability function was introduced in the model as a trinomial sum of three Poissonians with different average secondary multiplicities and the corresponding three relative probabilities for every photoelectron to generate secondary electrons (see Ref.
+[20] for more details).
+In each fit, the parameter μ corresponds to the average number of photoelectrons generated at the photocathode by each laser pulse, $v{average}$ is the average number of secondary electrons generated at the first dynode, and scale is the average anode charge collected from one photoelectron.